Siemens CEO vows to hold on to parts of rail business

-FRANKFURT (Reuters) - German engineering group Siemens (SIEGn.DE) wants to hold on to at least some parts of its rail business in any deal with French rival Alstom, its chief executive said on Thursday.
+FRANKFURT, May 22 (Reuters) - German engineering group Siemens wants to hold on to at least some parts of its rail business in any deal with French rival Alstom, its chief executive said on Thursday.

 “I can assure our staff that we want to remain engaged in the rail business in the long term - in whatever constellation,” CEO Joe Kaeser said in remarks posted on the group’s website.